-Verastem Oncology is a biopharmaceutical company focused on developing therapies to improve the lives of patients diagnosed with cancer in ways that are truly meaningful to them.
+Verastem Oncology is a biopharmaceutical company focused on developing therapies to improve the lives of patients diagnosed with cancer.
 Our product candidates seek to treat cancer by targeting malignant cells both directly and through modulation of the tumor microenvironment.
 Our mission is to develop and provide safe, effective and innovative medicines in areas of significant unmet medical need.

 Individuals participating in our clinical trials are provided with the treatment being tested.
 The purpose of these trials is to determine whether the treatment is safe and effective.
 We submit a full complement of evidence from trials and other data to regulatory authorities, who make the final decision to approve the treatment or not.
 Until the regulatory authority has made this decision, the treatment remains experimental and is not generally available to patients.
 However, patients who are not part of these trials and meet certain criteria (see below) can request access, through their physician, to the investigational treatment.
 This access to investigational product may be called Expanded Access, Compassionate Use, Early Access, Special Access or by other names depending on the country from which the access is being requested.

 How does Verastem Oncology determine whether to provide an experimental treatment to a patient not in one of our currently active trials?

 Each request is evaluated on a case-by-case basis, taking into account a number of considerations.
 We must consider the condition of the patient, their treatment options and the extent of available human safety and efficacy data on the investigational product.
 For this and the following reasons, we cannot guarantee that an investigational treatment will be available to a particular patient (or patients).

 All of the following criteria must be met for us to consider a request for access to an investigational product:

 - The individual has a serious or immediately life-threatening condition, AND